Minimalistic-Apps/price-converter/README.md

 <img src="https://github.com/Minimalistic-Apps/price-converter/blob/master/doc/preview1.png" width="256"/>

+## Features

+- [x] Uses Bitcoin as base currency
+- [x] Use rates as average from Bitpay, Blockchain.info and Coingecko
+- [x] Supports Bitcoin and most of ISO fiat shitcoins
+- [x] Swipe down refreshes rates
+- [x] Displays rates in sats-friendy format (`0.00,001,000`)

 ## Feature requests

-This is minimalistic app that has one sole purpose: **Help to convert prices in the grocery stores between fiat shitcoins and uses Bitcoin as base currency.**
+This is minimalistic app that has one sole purpose. **It converts prices in grocery stores between fiat shitcoins and uses Bitcoin as base currency.**

+Only features that are aligned with the purpose of the app will be considered.

-> **No other crypto shitcoins (so called "cryptocurrencies") will be added, unless there will be some *significant* vendor, that is denomination prices in them!**
+> **No other crypto shitcoins (so called "cryptocurrencies") will be added, unless there will be some *significant* vendor, that is denominating prices in them!**

 ## FAQ

-1. **Why there are three decimal places for fiat shitcoins?**:
+1. **Why there are three decimal places for fiat shitcoins?**
-   Gas prices are often denominated with such precision.
+   Gas prices are often denominated with that precision.

-2. **Why my favourite fiat shitcoin has rate displayed like `1 SHIT = 1.345E-10 BTC`?**
+2. **Why is the rate of my favourite fiat shitcoin displayed like `1 SHIT = 1.345E-10 BTC`?**
-   App internally uses BTC as base currency, it stores rates between BTC and fiat shitcoins with precision up to 16 decimal places.
-But it shows only 8 because that's 1 satoshi.
+   The app internally uses BTC as base currency and stores rates between BTC and fiat shitcoins with precision of 16 decimal places.
+Normally, it shows only 8 because that's 1 satoshi.
 If the shitcoin is so shitty that 1 unit of it is worth less then 1 sat the [scientific notation](https://en.wikipedia.org/wiki/Scientific_notation) is used to display it.
 If it is worth less then `1E-16` of BTC the app will round it to zero and won't work.

 3. **What is the source of rates?** The app calculate averages of rates from those endpoints:
     - https://bitpay.com/rates
     - https://blockchain.info/ticker